 Can I do lat-pulldowns instead of pull-ups?

-The lat pulldowns (mostly the seated lat pulldown) is considered the pull-up counterpart in the weightlifting world.
-While there are similarities in terms of movement pattern in first glance, research shows that there’s less transferability that what meets the eye.
+The lat pulldowns (mostly the seated lat pulldown) are considered the pull-up counterpart in the weightlifting world.
+While there are similarities in terms of movement patterns at first glance, research shows that there’s less transferability than what meets the eye.

 A better option can be the kneeling lat pull-down as a 2018 research study suggests.